build web bundle, zip it, upload to my worker

 BACKEND

-Admin routes are protected by JWT middleware.
+Admin routes sit behind JWT middleware.
 BUNDLES stores raw files, while OTA_MANIFEST stores the active manifest per channel.
-Three code paths cover the whole lifecycle: upload, check, and rollback-on-delete.
+Three paths cover the lifecycle: upload, check, and rollback on delete.

 const key = `${channel}-${version}.zip`;